 The term "dispersed camping" is used by the US Forest Service and Bureau of Land Management (BLM) to describe camping outside of developed campgrounds.
 It's a rustic way of camping much like the way camping used to be before the invention of the "campground."

 I should know.
-I've spent most of the last 4 years camping in the backcountry among our National Forest and BLM lands.
+I've spent most of the last 10 years camping in the backcountry among our National Forests and BLM lands.
 I find camping in the wilderness outside of developed campgrounds to be the most enjoyable way to camp.

-Leaving all the distractions behind lets me enjoy the natural beauty of the land.
-I find it provides a much deeper connection with nature too.
-A connection that is immensely beneficial to the body, mind, and soul.
-It may sound cliché, but I have no doubt it's true.
+Leaving all the distractions behind lets me soak in the natural beauty that is all around.
+It provides a much deeper connection with nature.
+A connection that can be immensely beneficial to the body, mind, and soul.
+This may sound cliché, but I have no doubt it's true.